-- Setting of Compensation.
-Institutions of The University of Texas Sec.
-1 System are charged with setting compensation levels for Highly Compensated Personnel in such a way that compensation is reasonable and adequate documentation is maintained for supporting the reasonableness of compensation paid.
+- Sec.
+1 Setting of Compensation.
+Institutions of The University of Texas System are charged with setting compensation levels for Highly Compensated Personnel in such a way that compensation is reasonable and adequate documentation is maintained for supporting the reasonableness of compensation paid.
 Internal Revenue Code (IRC) Section 162 imposes a reasonableness requirement for the deductibility of compensation as a business expense and its applicability has been extended to tax-exempt organizations.
 IRC Section 4958 imposes excise taxes on excess benefit transactions between a tax-exempt organization and certain influential persons within the organizations.
 Although the U.T.
 System is not subject to the IRC sections, the process used to determine compensation by U.T.
 System shall be pursuant to a process in conformance with the spirit of the Internal Revenue Service (IRS) guidelines including any applicable factors previously used by the IRS to determine reasonable compensation (see Definitions) as well as any other factors deemed relevant. - Sec.
 2 Compliance with IRS Guidelines.
 The Chancellor shall develop a Systemwide policy for establishing the compensation for Highly Compensated Personnel, not covered in Regents' Rules and Regulations, Rule 20203 (which outlines the procedures for establishing the compensation of the presidents and executive officers at System Administration), that is in conformance with the spirit of the factors referenced in Section 1 above. - Sec.
 3 Board Approval.
-Compensation for employees of the U. T. System whose total annual compensation is \$1 million or more and who are not covered in Regents' Rules and Regulations, Rule 20203 must be approved by the Board of Regents.
-The employing institution is responsible for providing documentation that the compensation was established in accordance with the Systemwide policy for establishing the compensation for Highly Compensated Personnel.
-In addition, compensation for certain athletic directors and head coaches must be approved by the Board of Regents pursuant to Regents' Rule 10501, Section 2.2.12. - Sec.
+Compensation for employees whose total annual compensation is \$1 million or more and who are not covered in Regents' Rules and Regulations, Rule 20203 must be approved by the Board of Regents, except as otherwise allowed by Rule 10501 for athletic directors or coaches when special circumstances exist.
+In all cases, the employing institution is responsible for providing documentation that the compensation was established in accordance with the Systemwide policy for establishing the compensation for Highly Compensated Personnel. - Sec.
 4 Executive Vice Chancellor Approval.
-Compensation for employees of the U. T. System whose total annual compensation is \$500,000 or more but less than \$1,000,000 and who are not covered in Regents' Rules and Regulations, Rule 20203 must be approved by the appropriate Executive Vice Chancellor.
+Compensation for employees whose total annual compensation is \$500,000 or more but less than \$1,000,000 and who are not covered in Regents' Rules and

+Regulations, Rule 20203 must be approved by the appropriate Executive Vice Chancellor.
 The employing institution is responsible for providing documentation to the Executive Vice Chancellor that the compensation was established in accordance with the Systemwide policy for establishing the compensation for Highly Compensated Personnel.